blackode/elixir-tips/part3.md

 :ok
 ```

+Starting on Elixir v1.6, you can use [defguard/1](https://hexdocs.pm/elixir/Kernel.html#defguard/1).

 ### 2. Finding the presence of Sub-String

 Using `=~` operator we can find whether the **right** sub-string present in **left** string or not..